 the President of the Constitutional Court

-On 28 December 2018, the 3rd Panel of the Constitutional Court initiated the case “On Compliance of Section 504 of the Sentence Execution Code of Latvia with Article 91 of the Satversme of the Republic of Latvia”.
-The Contested Norm Section 504 of the Sentence Execution Code of Latvia (hereinafter – the Code) establishes the regime for serving the sentence […]
+On 10 October 2019, the 2nd Panel of the Constitutional Court initiated the case “On Compliance of Section 316 (1) of the Criminal Law, in the Wording that was in Force from 2 January 2004 to 31 March 2013, with the Second Sentence of Article 92 of the Satversme of the Republic of Latvia”.
+The Contested Norm Section 316 (1) of the Criminal Law, […]

 A case initiated with respect to norms that determine the procedure for compensating for non-pecuniary damages caused by unsubstantiated actions by investigatory institutions, the prosecutor’s office and a court

 On 9 October 2019, the 1st Panel of the Constitutional Court initiated the case “On Compliance of Section 14 (4) and Para 4 of the Transitional Provisions of the Law “On Compensation for Damages Caused in Criminal Proceedings and Record-Keeping of Administrative Violations” with Article 1 and the Third Sentence of Article 92 of the Satversme of the Republic of Latvia”. […]

 Justice of the Constitutional Court Aldis Laviņš speaks about compensation for moral damages in civil cases at the conference of the Council of the Baltic Association of Judges